momentum-team-3/django-photo-gallery-Aaron-1453/project.md

     - This doesn't have to look like a list of galleries.
 This could be a series of updates, Facebook-style, for example.
     - **Idea**: Users can _pin_ or _spotlight_ photos or galleries to appear first.
 - Users can leave comments on photos
-    - When a user leaves a comment, the owner of the photo should get an email notifying them of that comment. (**Idea**: perhaps you don't get the email if you are both the owner and wrote the comment.)
+    - When a user leaves a comment, the user of the photo should get an email notifying them of that comment. (**Idea**: perhaps you don't get the email if you are both the user and wrote the comment.)
 - There is an API to interact with galleries and photos.
 This can be read-only or read-write.

 In addition to these features, it is required that your application has a front-end to interact with it.
 This can be wholly Django views, Django views + JavaScript to enhance them (most likely), or wholly JavaScript + an API in Django.